amadeok/Epdiy-Eink-PC-monitor/README.md

 #### Installation:

-1) Flash the demo example on the example folder of the Epdiy repository to verify that it is working correctly.
+1) Once you have the board, flash the demo example on the example folder of the Epdiy repository to verify that it is working correctly.

 3)  Get the Pc Monitor application repository:
 ```bash